10up/wpacceptance/docs/index.md

 	* `--snapshot_id` - Optionally run tests against a snapshot ID.
 	* `--enforce_clean_db` - Use clean database for each test.
 	* `--cache_environment` - Keep the environment alive so it can be reused later.
 A cache environment can be used if the config being run is the exact same.
+	* `--skip_environment` - Ensures a fresh environment is used on each run even if a cached one exists.
+This also will prevent environment caching.
+This is useful if you are running WP Assure multiple times on the same server e.g. shared GitLab runner.
 	* `--filter_tests` - Filter tests to run.
 Is analagous to PHPUnit --filter.
 	* `--filter_test_files` - Comma separate test files to execute.
 If used all other test files will be ignored.
 	* `--screenshot_on_failure` - Take a screenshot when a test fails or an error occurs.
 Screenshot will be placed in `screenshots/` directory from the current working directory.